theArjun/java-notes/exception/README.md

 ## Array Out of Bound Exception

 Here, java runtime system detects the attemps to divide by zero, it constructs a new exception object and then throws this exception.
 This causes the execution of Exception class to stop because once an exception has been thrown , it must be caught by an exception handler and dealed with immediately.
+Here we haven't supplied any exception handlers of our own, so the exception is caught by the default handler provided by Java Runtime System.